-Claire is the outgoing Chair of the CIPR’s LPS group (2016-2017) and has previously served as its Honorary Secretary of CIPR’s Local Public services group.
-She has been a member of the committee since 2012 and a member of the CIPR and the group since starting her career as a communications assistant 12 years ago.
+Claire served as Chair of the CIPR’s Local Public Services group (2016-2017) and has previously served as its Honorary Secretary.
+She has been a member of the committee since 2012 and a member of the CIPR and the group since starting her career as a communications assistant.

 Wendy Moran FCIPR

 Wendy Moran is a Senior Lecturer in Public Relations at Manchester Metropolitan University Business School.
 Her background is in local government communication and is a co-opted member of the Chartered Institute of Public Relations’ Local Public Services Committee.
 She has been a member of the CIPR for more than 10 years and is an advocate of its Continuous Professional Development (CPD) scheme.

 She has been a judge of the national CIPR LPS Awards, which recognise the best communications in the sector.
 Wendy is a co-author of ‘PR and Communication in Local Government and Public Services’, part of the CIPR PR in Practice Series, published by Kogan Page in July 2013.
 In 2009 Wendy launched ‘Second Steps’, the first accredited post graduate programme for local government PR practitioners in the UK, in partnership with the CIPR LPSG.

 She was Chair of the CIPR LPS group from 2015-2016, leading the LPS committee’s 2015 Research Project into the new challenges for the communications in public services.
 The ‘Influence for Impact’ research report findings‘ report.
 She was given Fellow status in 2017 and was on the CIPR’s 70 of 70 list announced in 2018 for her work for the industry.

 Steve Park MCIPR